 Click here to go to the RIM-WRP page.

-In response to the rains and flooding which occurred June 14-21, 2012 and the resulting federal disaster declaration of July 6, 2012 (FEMA, DR-4069), the MN Legislature, in their August 24, 2012 Special Session, appropriated $1.5M for RIM Reserve conservation easements to acquire permanent easements from landowners on damaged lands to provide flood attenuation, restore and protect soil and water resources, and to support related fish and wildlife habitat, as provided in MS Section 103F.515.
-The intent of the sign-up is to take perpetual RIM Reserve easements, with willing landowners, on lands either damaged by the flood events from June 2012, or will help to reduce the impacts of future flood events.
+In response to the rains and flooding which occurred June 11, 2014 and thereafter and the resulting federal disaster declaration of August 21, 2014 (FEMA, DR-4182), the MN Legislature, appropriated $4.7M for RIM Reserve conservation easements to acquire permanent easements from landowners on damaged lands to provide flood attenuation, restore and protect soil and water resources, and to support related fish and wildlife habitat, as provided in MS Section 103F.515.
+The intent of the sign-up is to take perpetual RIM Reserve easements, with willing landowners, on lands either damaged by the flood events from June 2014, or will help to reduce the impacts of future flood events.

 This policy is to direct the use of the Reinvest in Minnesota (RIM) Reserve easement program for entities wishing to pursue RIM conservation easement initiatives with funds from sources other than available BWSR easement programs.
 The RIM Reserve Program was established in 1986 and provides a unique opportunity for entities, such as SWCDs, to accomplish important conservation projects on private lands.
 To sustain the high quality of the RIM Reserve Program, insure uses are consistent with enabling legislation and requirements, accommodate future stewardship obligations, and efficiently process easements, BWSR has developed this guidance for other organizations interested in utilizing RIM as a vehicle to secure long term protection of the state’s natural resources.